GEOS-ESM/GEOS-ME/modelE_unofficial_developers_guide.md

 Note this will say it is submitting a script but it is not actually.

 # Running ModelE directly
 Note that modelE creates a custom executable for each run.
 So in the example on this page you would get a geos_run.exe file.
-To run it directly you can go to /Path_to_somewhere/ModelE_Support/huge_space/geos_run, the the ./geos_runln script that will link in the boundary conditions.
+To run it directly you can go to /Path_to_somewhere/ModelE_Support/huge_space/geos_run, the the ./geos_runln script which will link in the boundary conditions.
 To run modelE do:
 ```
 mpirun -np 1 ./geos_run.exe -i I -cold-restart
 ```
-This will coldstart modelE and at the end you should have teh modelE restarts fort.1.nc and fort.2.nc and you can also run geos_rununl to remove the boundary condition symlinks.
+This will coldstart modelE and at the end you should have the modelE restarts fort.1.nc and fort.2.nc.
+You can also run geos_rununl to remove the boundary condition symlinks.